schmohlio/akka-elevator/README.md

 The last step in this scheduling may be optimized by further development (load of elevator, other passengers, ..)

 # TODO
-More tests are needed for this, especially with more elevators and more pickupRequests
+More tests are needed for this, especially with more elevators and more pickup requests